Jitendra-Solanki-1107/House_Price_Prediction/README.md

 # House_Price_Prediction-

 Predicting house prices using Linear Regression and Gradient Boosting Regressor

-Predicting house prices using Linear Regression and Gradient Boosting Regressor

 The tutorial and write up for the code can be found here https://medium.com/towards-data-science/create-a-model-to-predict-house-prices-using-python-d34fe8fad88f

 Thank you

-About